Tips for Solo Travelers @fontSize>

-Tip: Pick up a good guide book at a used book store or download one your Kindle to read on the plane.
-Another great option is to spend time exploring crowd sourced review sites like TripAdvisor.
+Tip: Pick up a good guidebook at a used bookstore or download on your Kindle to read on the plane.
+Another great option is to spend time exploring crowdsourced review sites like TripAdvisor.
 You’ll see what other travelers liked, didn’t like, and would do again in each destination.
 You’ll also learn from their firsthand experiences, picking up local expertise before you’ve even arrived.

 Be Social @fontSize>